Shared Cabin, Shared Bath, Sand Floor+ more info

 - Isla Asserya is located only 15 minutes from the port of Carti.
 It has beautiful, clear waters for swimming and snorkeling the huge reef right in front.

-- Accommodation on this island is very basic, featuring private and shared thatch cabins with sand floors.
+- Accommodation on this island is very basic, featuring private and shared thatch cabins with sand floors as well as private cabins with wood floor.
 Bathrooms and showers are shared.

 - The restaurant offers daily fresh catches of fish, lobster and crab as well as chicken.